 Applications to the Butterfly Fund must be submitted within 8 weeks of the child’s death.

 Families who are applying for for statutory funding to support funeral costs should apply to these first, so that the Butterfly grant doesn’t effect those applications.
 Being in receipt of other grants will not affect applications to the Butterfly Fund.
 If you would like more information about what statutory funds are available, please contact our helpline on 0808 8088 100 or using the Live Chat button at the bottom of the page.

 To whom is the Butterfly Fund payment paid?

-Applications should be from a parent or carer who had parental responsibility for the child at the time of their death.
-They should include details of the bank account to where there payment will be made – this may be a joint or an individual account.
-In cases where parents are estranged, it may be possible to split the fund between two accounts.
-In these, or similar, instances, please complete a web form and we will respond on a case by case basis.
+Applications should be made on behalf of a parent or carer who had parental responsibility for the child at the time of their death.
+They should include details of the bank account to where the payment will be made – this may be a joint or an individual account.
+If you are not sure who the beneficiary should be, please email firstname.lastname@example.org.

 What information is needed for the application?